 “What is forever?”

-“It’s like a beautiful flower that you plant in the sun and then water every day and sing to it and slowly it grows higher and higher into the sky and then one day it is so high you think that it will go on forever and reach the sun.”
+“It’s like a beautiful flower that you plant in the sun and water every day and sing to it and slowly it grows higher and higher into the sky and then one day it is so high you think it will go on forever and reach the moon or maybe Saturn.”

 “Am I like a flower Mommy?”